-- 2.27 Full planning applications should confirm the amount of development proposed, including the amount of affordable housing to be provided, the dwelling mix in terms of tenure and unit size and the location of the affordable homes.
-If, subject to the criteria outlined in this SPD, the affordable dwellings are not to be provided on site, applicants should use the tables in Appendix 3 of this document to calculate the amount of commuted sum required to be paid in lieu of on-site provision. - 2.28 Unless matters of design, layout, scale and external appearance are included within the outline submission, viability assessments of outline schemes will be afforded little weight in the decision making process.
+- 2.33 All development proposals should be fully policy compliant unless it can be demonstrated through a full viability assessment that this is not possible.
+Full planning applications should confirm the amount of development proposed, including the amount of affordable housing to be provided, the dwelling mix in terms of tenure and unit size and the location of the affordable homes.
+If, subject to the criteria outlined in this SPD, the affordable dwellings are not to be provided on site, applicants should use the tables in Appendix 3 of this document to calculate the amount of commuted sum required to be paid in lieu of on-site provision. - 2.34 Unless matters of design, layout, scale and external appearance are included within the outline submission, viability assessments of outline schemes will be afforded little weight in the decision making process.
 Outline planning applications without this level of detail should as a minimum secure the full affordable housing provision in accordance with JCS policy 4.
 If necessary, subsequent reserved matters applications may review the affordable housing provision and tenure mix in line with guidance on viability set out in section 3 of this document.
-Submissions should comply with the requirements for a full planning application outlined above. - 2.29 Although the NPPF states that it is the responsibility of the applicant to justify the need for review of viability at decision making stage subject to agreement with the determining officer, it also clarifies that the weight given to viability assessment is for the decision maker to determine.
+Submissions should comply with the requirements for a full planning application outlined above. - 2.35 Although the NPPF states that it is the responsibility of the applicant to justify the need for review of viability at decision making stage subject to agreement with the determining officer, it also clarifies that the weight given to viability assessment is for the decision maker to determine.
 Current practice is that the city council gives equal weight to viability assessments irrespective of the applicant and their ability to deliver.
 This approach can lead to scenarios where a landowner achieves planning consent on a site, then sells it on to a developer at an inflated price, which tends to impact on ability to deliver such sites.
+As noted in paragraph 3.15, planning practice guidance clarifies that the price paid for land is not a relevant justification for failing to accord with relevant plan policies.
 The city council therefore proposes to encourage delivery of housing, including affordable housing, by giving limited weight to viability assessments where the applicant is not proposing to deliver the scheme, for example where the applicant is a landowner rather than a developer.

-2.30 Sites which are proposed to be developed partly under permitted development rights as outlined in The Town and Country Planning (General Permitted Development) (England) Order 2015 (as amended), and partly requiring planning permission will be considered on a case by case basis regarding viability and resulting planning obligations.
+2.36 Sites which are proposed to be developed partly under permitted development rights as outlined in The Town and Country Planning (General Permitted Development) (England) Order 2015 (as amended), and partly requiring planning permission will be considered on a case by case basis regarding viability and resulting planning obligations.
 In accordance with 'Planning Obligations' Planning Practice Guidance paragraph 005 (Reference ID: 23b-005-20140306), only any area over and above permitted development is accountable for affordable housing, to be provided on the same basis as any other site.
 This can be worked out using the same method as the vacant building credit calculation (see below).